 How Automation Supports Documentation and Reporting

-Automated change logs in Confluence
+Automated Change Logs in Confluence

 Jira dashboards auto-updated with change status